arrowhead-f/x509-profile/proposal.md

 | ECDHE        | RSA (2048 or 3072) | AES 128 GCM | SHA256 |
 | DHE          | RSA (2048 or 3072) | AES 256 GCM | SHA384 |
 | ECDHE        | RSA (2048 or 3072) | AES 256 GCM | SHA384 |

-Note that all TLS versions prior to 1.2 are deprecated, as per RFC 8996.
-A cipher suite is a collection of cryptographic algorithm used to establish secure connections over untrusted transports.
-The _Authentication_ and _Hash_ algorithms of a cipher suite constitute what is referred to as a _signature scheme_, which must be specified in and used with every created X.509 certificate, as mentioned in Section 2.1.3.

 The above recommendations are _general_, in the sense that no particular assumptions are made about the setting in which the device employing the signature or cipher suite is located.
 We understand that many Arrowhead installations will involve hardware with limited computational capabilities, which may not be able to handle primitives of the cryptographic strengths we have mentioned.